ermin-code/Applicability-of-Diesel-Fuel-Price-Index-in-Recession-Forecasting/README.md

 be compared to other data that is on the dashboard.

 How data is gathered:
 For CPI and % Unemployment, I used the API that was available on the U.S. Bureau of Labor Statistics(www.bls.gov), for GDP and Yield Curve I used FRED source.
+Data that I used for Diesel Fuel Price Index was accessible through EIA Web Data Connector source at https://wdc.portals.interworks.com/eia_20/ .

 Data Organization:
 I tried to organize the data as neatly as possible.
 RAW DATA folders contain raw API pulls that are either in .csv or .json formats.
 CLEAN DATA contains .csv or .json